pieguyatx/calculatorAlligator/README.md

   * Is Safari OK?

 ## Desired Additional Features
+* Remove debug comments/code in JS
 * Controller for animation speeds
 * Negative sign should be applicable before number presses (this may require large coding changes)
 * Alternate subtraction animation?
 If both numbers are the same sign, just take units them away.
 (Maybe give option)
 * Additional color schemes matching standards in different fields?
+* Visually denote button presses somehow when keyboard is used.

 ## Miscellaneous
 *The original project was named "Calculator Alligator" before I found out that a children's book already existed by that name.
 I've changed it to "Calculator Gator" to disambiguate the names and because it is easier to say.